TuDou-PK/Human-Robot-Interaction/README.md

 ## Introduction

-This project combines human-computer interaction(HRI) and reasoning agent[RA] course, We use pepper robot and develop features such as
+This project combines human-computer interaction(HRI) and reasoning agent[RA] course.

+We use pepper robot, the scenario is a guide robot in the school hall, can chat casually, answer people's questions, and language translation, and can look up course information and classroom information, and can also give the path plan to reach the destination classroom。

+And develop applications such as

 - HRI Part
+  - AI communication: Uses crawler technology to communicate with AI chatbots
+  - Translation Interaction: Using google translation to translate input languages.
+  - Wiki Q/A Interaction: The robot can answer questions based on Wiki.
+  - Action Interaction: Adding actions to dance.
+  - Tablet Interaction: Search for course and classroom information

-  - AI communication
+- RA Part
+  - Path Planning: PDDL-based path planning to reach the destination classroom.

+## Requirements

 we use pepper robot, detailed environment configuration as follows.